chris-armstrong/dynaglue/README.md

 ## Motivation

-In order to leverage DynamoDB properly, you must first:
+I've learnt that in order to leverage DynamoDB properly, you must first:

 * purge yourself of any sensible knowledge of database design such as normalisation
 * know exactly how your application will access its data for now and all time (in